 If you need some inspiration in how to use reclaimed wood wall panels in your own home, consider these design ideas.
 Reclaimed wood can be used to create a variety of rustic modern styles in all areas of your home; these seven designs can help give you an idea of just what may be possible in your home.

-1. Accent Bed Board
+1. Reclaimed Wood Accent Wall Behind Bed

 If your bed doesn’t have a headboard, consider framing out the wall behind it using reclaimed wood.
 By running the wood to the ceiling, and extending it just past the bed on either side, you can bring focus and added dimension to this area of the room.
 To set the reclaimed wood apart even more, consider framing out the rest of the walls in a contrasting color or material, so that the wall panel stands out on its own, creating more of an illusion that this is a headboard, and not simply an accent wall.

-2. Living Room Backdrop
+2. Decorative Reclaimed Wood Living Room Backdrop

 Rather than simply hanging some typical framed art behind your sofa, create a different kind of statement by using reclaimed wood wall panels as a backdrop.
 Accent walls typically get placed where they can be viewed as soon as you enter the space, but that isn’t always the best location for them.